casper-network/ceps/text/0043-better-eviction.md

 The first change to the protocol is that in addition to the equivocators, anyone who was reported as inactive in a switch block since the auction is marked as banned as well, when a new era is initialized.
-We will apply this only the the past `auction_delay` eras: If someone exhibited a fault earlier than that, the auction contract will already have removed them.
+We will apply this only to the past `auction_delay` eras: If someone exhibited a fault earlier than that, the auction contract will already have removed them.

 The second change is a modification of the proposer slot assignment:
-* We currently add (wrapping, as addition of two unsigned 64-bit integers) the era's seed to the slot's timestamp and seed a
+1. We currently add (wrapping, as addition of two unsigned 64-bit integers) the era's seed to the slot's timestamp and seed a
   [ChaCha PRNG](https://docs.rs/rand_chacha/0.3.0/rand_chacha/struct.ChaCha8Rng.html)
   with the result, then apply it to select a validator, weighted by their stakes.
-* Now, if the result is a banned validator, we use the same seed, but select a different validator, choosing only among the non-banned ones, weighted by only _their_ stakes.
+2. Now, if the result is a banned validator, we use the same seed, but select a different validator, choosing only among the non-banned ones, weighted by only _their_ stakes.

+**Example**: Alice, Bob and Carol have stakes 4, 3 and 5, respectively.
+However, Bob got banned.
+We want to compute the proposer for round 42.
+In step 1, we do the computation as if Bob were still taking part: We generate a random number between 0 and 11, where 0, 1, 2, 3 would assign the slot to Alice, 4, 5, 6 to Bob and 7, 8, 9, 10, 11 to Carol.
+We initialize the PRNG with the era's random seed plus the round number 42, roll the dice… and it's 6: The round would go to Bob.
+In step 2, we realize that Bob is banned, so we now have to reassign the slot.
+This time, we generate a random number between 0 and 8, where 0, 1, 2, 3 means Alice and 4, 5, 6, 7, 8 means Carol.
+We apply the PRNG again: This time it's 5 and the slot goes to Carol.
+She is this round's proposer.

 Thirdly, we remove the banned validators' weights from the total weight for the purpose of fork choice and finality detection: Apart from the proposer selection, the protocol behaves as if the